-Getting approved for a mortgage isn’t easy.
-However, you can reduce the odds of having your mortgage application denied.
-Knowing the common reasons for mortgage application denials can help you to take action in advance to ensure your mortgage application meets your lender’s criteria.
+Getting approved for your first mortgage loan can be challenging.
+More than a third of respondents to the Maxwell 1H 2022 Millennial and Gen Z Borrower Sentiment Report had been previously denied a mortgage.
+By being prepared, you can reduce the odds of having your mortgage application denied.
+Knowing the common reasons most mortgage applications are denied can help you to take action in advance so your mortgage application meets your lender’s eligibility requirements.

 Understanding the top reasons why mortgage applications get rejected can help you avoid receiving a denial.